-- Create missing keys in Lokalise.
-If checked, all missing keys will be created in Lokalise project.
+Create missing keys in Lokalise — if checked, all missing keys will be created in the Lokalise project.

-- Link new duplicate texts to a single Lokalise key.
-If checked, duplicate texts in Adobe XD will be matched to a single Lokalise key.
-Otherwise, for each duplicate text block will be created a new Lokalise key.
+Link new duplicate texts to a single Lokalise key — if checked, duplicate texts in Adobe XD will be matched to a single Lokalise key.
+In other words, the plugin won't create separate translation keys for similar texts.

 Once you are ready, press Confirm to start the uploading.
 After the process is completed, you will see a brief summary:

 The keys will be available in your Lokalise project: